coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 Load factor = 0.75 * 10 = 7

-So when we try to add the 7th element to the ArrayList, it will create a new array double of the size of the old array i.e. 20 and copy the old array in the new array and then add the element in a new array.
+So when we try to add the 7th element to the ArrayList, it will create a new array double the size of the old array i.e. 20.
+Also, it will copy the old array in the new array and then add the element in a new array.

 ## Constructors in the ArrayList